AnushaRangana/Resume_Match_Bias_Project/README.md

 ## 🚀 How to Run This Project
 This notebook was developed locally and uploaded to the repository.
 To execute it using Google Colab:

-1. Download the FairHire_AI.ipynb file from this repository to your local system.
+1. Download the FairHire_AI_Resume_JobMatching.ipynb file from this repository to your local system.
 2. Open Google Colab at: https://colab.research.google.com
 3. Select *File → Upload Notebook* and upload the downloaded file.
 4. Run all cells sequentially using *Runtime → Run all*.